epics-docs/epics-docs/build-system/specifications.md

 ### `EPICS_HOST_ARCH` environment variable

-The startup directory in EPICS base contains a perl script, EpicsHostArch.pl, which can be used to define `EPICS_HOST_ARCH`.
-This script can be invoked with a command line parameter defining the alternate compiler (e.g. if invoking EpicsHostArch.pl yields solaris-sparc, then invoking EpicsHostArch.pl gnu will yield solaris-sparc-gnu).
+The startup directory in EPICS base contains a perl script, `EpicsHostArch.pl`, which can be used to define `EPICS_HOST_ARCH`.
+This script can be invoked with a command line parameter defining the alternate compiler (e.g. if invoking `EpicsHostArch.pl` yields solaris-sparc, then invoking `EpicsHostArch.pl` gnu will yield solaris-sparc-gnu).

 The startup directory also contains scripts to help users set the path